 “With 10,000 requests per year, Clarizen saved us thousands of hours per year.”

-With extensive manufacturing, supply chain, and distribution demands, Shaw Industries relies heavily on its 400-person information systems organization to not only maintain an extensive IT infrastructure, but also to ensure security, compliance, quality, asset management and maintenance of service desk resources.
+With extensive manufacturing, supply chain, and distribution demands, the firm relies heavily on its 400-person information systems organization to not only maintain an extensive IT infrastructure, but also to ensure security, compliance, quality, asset management and maintenance of service desk resources.
 In recent years, the company has relied on several key management systems to keep projects on track, on budget and on time.
-However, these systems were largely siloed, and the critical project and request management solution of choice in place at the time failed to address the company’s needs, according to Shaw senior IS planning analyst Chris Carpenter.
+However, these systems were largely siloed, and the critical project and request management solution of choice in place at the time failed to address the company’s needs, according to their Senior IS Planning Analyst.

-“We installed our legacy request management software in 2009, and we used the services of one of their consultants to try to adapt to our needs, but there was a disconnect in the process,” Carpenter explains.
-Carpenter notes that IS users spent up to one and half hours per week manually updating their projects and requests due to a cumbersome interface and spreadsheet-like formatting.
+“We installed our legacy request management software in 2009, and we used the services of one of their consultants to try to adapt to our needs, but there was a disconnect in the process,” he explains.
+He also notes that IS users spent up to one and half hours per week manually updating their projects and requests due to a cumbersome interface and spreadsheet-like formatting.

-The Shaw IS review team looked at 12 leading PPM solutions and chose five companies to conduct on-site presentations and subsequently carry out proof of concept (POC) test cases.
-“We were already using other competing products in-house, so we were familiar with those systems,” Carpenter notes.
+The organization’s IS review team looked at 12 leading PPM solutions and chose five companies to conduct on-site presentations and subsequently carry out proof of concept (POC) test cases.
+“We were already using other competing products in-house, so we were familiar with those systems,” the Senior IS Planning Analyst notes.
 Since the goal was to move away from the legacy system, that solution was not selected for a POC.
 “The vendors started working on our test cases on a Monday.
 By Wednesday, competing products hadn’t even finished 20 percent of our testing.
 The Clarizen group had 60% of our tests done by Monday at lunchtime!
 By Wednesday, Clarizen was done with our testing, and everything was running smoothly.”